-In this work, we introduce ab initio few-mode theory, a method to describe quantum dynamics in open and scattering systems.
+In this work, we introduce the ab initio few-mode theory, a method to describe quantum dynamics in open and scattering systems.
 The method and results presented can be understood from different perspectives.

-From a general point of view, we presented an approach to extract relevant degrees of freedom from a quantum field continuum.
-The concept exploits that in many physical systems and models, the quantum dynamics are often dominated by resonances or other meta-stable states, such that not the whole continuum participates in the dynamics.
-For non-interacting theories, we have presented an exact formalism that allows to rewrite the continuum in terms of a chosen set of relevant states.
-In the presence of interactions, this provides the option of simplifying the dynamics by only considering the interaction with these states.
+From a general point of view, we presented an approach to extract relevant d.o.f. from a quantum field continuum.
+The concept exploits that, in many physical systems and models, the quantum dynamics are often dominated by resonances or other metastable states, such that not the whole continuum participates in the dynamics.
+For noninteracting theories, we have presented an exact formalism that allows one to rewrite the continuum in terms of a chosen set of relevant states.
+In the presence of interactions, this formalism provides the option of simplifying the dynamics by considering only the interaction with these states.
 We have presented a systematic way to construct an effective few-mode expansion on this basis.

-More specifically in the theory of light-matter interactions, our method closes a gap in the current theoretical description by linking a large existing toolbox based on phenomenological few-mode and input-output models to ab initio theory.
+More specifically, in the theory of light-matter interactions, our method closes a gap in the current theoretical description by linking a large existing toolbox based on phenomenological few-mode and input-output models to ab initio theory.
 This connection is provided by a set of results.
-We have firstly presented a systematic approach to derive ab initio few-mode Hamiltonians.
-As a main result, we have demonstrated how to rigorously reconstruct the entire scattering matrix from such Hamiltonians using an input-output formalism, and have shown its equivalence to standard scattering theory.
-In the process, we have found crucial differences to phenomenological fewmode theory, such as a previously unknown background scattering contribution.
-In the presence of interactions such as atoms coupling to the light field, a systematic expansion scheme has been obtained providing a number of advantages, which are inherited from the exact treatment of the non-interacting theory in the ab initio approach.
+We have first presented a systematic approach to derive ab initio few-mode Hamiltonians.
+As a main result, we have demonstrated how to rigorously reconstruct the entire scattering matrix from such Hamiltonians using an input-output formalism and have shown its equivalence to standard scattering theory.
+In the process, we have found crucial differences to phenomenological few-mode theory, such as a previously unknown background scattering contribution.
+In the presence of interactions such as atoms coupling to the light field, a systematic expansion scheme has been obtained providing a number of advantages, which are inherited from the exact treatment of the noninteracting theory in the ab initio approach.
 We have demonstrated each of the advantages explicitly using the paradigmatic situation of a two-level atom in a cavity as an example.
-In the process, we have shown that ab initio few-mode theory applies in extreme regimes and can be used to compute various observables for linear and non-linear systems.
+In the process, we have shown that the ab initio few-mode theory applies in extreme regimes and can be used to compute various observables for linear and nonlinear systems.

-In conclusion, we have shown that ab initio few-mode theory provides a useful tool for describing a number of physical scenarios in quantum dynamics including extreme regimes, and that due to the generality of its concept, a broad class of systems, ranging from cavity QED to even relativistic scenarios, may be accessible through extensions of the method.
+In conclusion, we have shown that the ab initio fewmode theory provides a useful tool for describing a number of physical scenarios in quantum dynamics including extreme regimes and that, due to the generality of its concept, a broad class of systems, ranging from cavity QED to even relativistic scenarios, may be accessible through extensions of the method.